fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 **Load other map definition files**

 You can use the remaining map files, other than the **World Map** and the **Map of USA** that are shipped with the `fusioncharts` package.
-To do this, install the `fusionmaps` package which containing all the map definition files, as shown below:
+To do this, install the `fusionmaps` package which contains all the map definition files, as shown below:

 **Install the `fusionmaps` package**